kushagraSh02/PacMan-Pygame/README.md

 # PacMan-Pygame
 The traditional Pacman game created using pygame library of python.

-This project was the result of my learning python and specifically the pygame module.
+This project was the result of me learning python and specifically the pygame module.

 Here, I try to replicate the world famous pacman game using the pygame module.